wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

  ![add-projects](../assets/images/add-cli-project.png)

 Stoplight CLI is a command-line tool, available as [an NPM module](https://www.npmjs.com/package/@stoplight/cli), that can publish changes to Stoplight.
-CLI projects are shown in Explorer like other projects.
+CLI projects are shown in the Explorer like other projects.
 They won't be editable in Studio Web, but the content will be available to read and search like anything else.

 Read more about [working with local projects](../2.-workspaces/f.working-with-local-projects.md).